Written by Guest Contributor, Ronita Mohan. Published by the Managing Editor, Omer Redden.

 Having written the book, you will know what will work best for your cover and you can choose the elements accordingly.

-If you don’t have a graphic designer at hand, you can create these elements using graphic design software online, or source high quality illustrations and photographs from stock photo websites.
+If you don’t have a graphic designer at hand, you can create these elements using graphic design software (like Canva) online, find premade book covers, or source high quality illustrations and photographs from stock photo websites.

 Book Cover Typography

 While the imagery and colors of your book cover are important in attracting attention, you can’t forget the typography for your cover.

 Book covers usually need typography for the following areas: book title, author name, publisher’s name, book tagline, and one-line review.